-It is essential that you seek advice from a family law expert if you need to pursue such a claim.
+It is imperative that you seek advice from a family law expert, if you need to pursue such a claim.

 Cohabitation and property

 If you own a property jointly with your former partner you may need assistance if there is no express declaration as to how the property is to be held and one of you is claiming more than 50%.
 The presumption is that you own the property in equal shares unless there is an express agreement to the contrary.
-It is for the person claiming a greater interest to show that the shared intention was that the property was to be held in unequal shares in the absence of an express agreement.
+In the absence of an express agreement, it is for the person claiming a greater interest to show that the shared intention was that the property was to be held in unequal shares.
 This will be a heavy burden and it will only be in exceptional circumstances that the presumption will be rebutted.

-The Court must take into account an extensive range of factors in ascertaining the true intentions of the parties; the nature of the parties relationship, how finances have been structured, any statements made by one party to the other, the reasons why the property was purchased in joint names, the purpose for which it was acquired, how the purchase was financed, any financial contributions both when the property was purchased and subsequently, whether the parties have children and any advice or discussions at the time the property was acquired to cast light upon the parties intentions.
+There are an extensive range of factors which the Court must take into account when ascertaining the true intentions of the parties, these include; the nature of the parties relationship, how finances have been structured, any verbal statements made by one party to the other, the reasons why the property was purchased in joint names, or otherwise, the purpose for which it was acquired, how the purchase was financed, any financial contributions both when the property was purchased and subsequently, whether the parties have children and any advice or discussions at the time the property was acquired to shed some light upon the parties intentions.

 Equally when a property is registered in the sole name of one party, the presumption is that only that party has any interest in it.
 It will be for the person who is not an owner and is claiming an interest to rebut that presumption.

-We therefore recommend that if you do live with a partner and you want to have clarity about property or other assets that you have built up together, you should ask us about a living together deed, also known as a cohabitation agreement, supplemented by a will.
-Our team has the experience and expertise to draw up agreements that will accurately reflect your wishes.
+We therefore recommend that if you are cohabiting with a partner and you want to have clarity about property or other assets that you have built up together, you should ask us about a living together deed, also known as a cohabitation agreement, supplemented by a will.
+Our team has the experience and expertise to draw up such agreements that will accurately reflect your wishes.

-At Judge & Priestley, we have the experience and expertise deal with any disputes that may arise due to a breakdown of a cohabiting relationship.
-Even when times are good, we can also draft documents for you to ensure the protection of your rights should your current cohabiting relationship breakdown.
+At Judge & Priestley, we have the experience and expertise to deal with any disputes that may arise due to a breakdown of a cohabiting relationship.
+Even in the good times, we can also help you to draft the necessary agreement(s) to ensure the protection of your rights and future, should your current cohabiting relationship breakdown.

 What should we do to protect ourselves legally?